Dusty's 25 Favorite Moviesby dusty56 | created - 04 Jul 2011 | updated - 24 Jul 2019 | Public

 Biography of bandleader Glenn Miller from his beginnings to his death over the English Channel in December 1944.

 Jimmy Stewart made a LOT of bio-pics in his day, and I've always thought this was one of the best.
 There's no telling how many people have discovered the music of Glenn Miller by watching this movie.
 I know I did.

 An NYPD officer tries to save his wife and several others taken hostage by German terrorists during a Christmas party at the Nakatomi Plaza in Los Angeles.

 I was already a Bruce Willis fan from "Moonlighting," but this movie really cemented his stardom.
 This is that rarest of movies - a breathless, action-filled adrenaline rush of a flick that actually does a good job of character development.
 And what an amazing cast - especially Alan Rickman as the "exceptional thief," Hans Gruber.

 24. The Electric Horseman (1979)

 PG | 121 min | Comedy, Drama, Romance

-A rodeo star past his prime steal his company's horse and rides off into the desert, with a feisty female reporter accompanying him.
+A rodeo star past his prime steals his company's horse and rides into the desert, with a feisty reporter accompanying him.